-To calculate the foreign taxes deemed paid by a partner that is a corporate U.S. shareholder of a CFC held by a partnership, the income, deductions, and taxes of the CFC must be assigned to separate categories of income and then to income groups in those separate categories; see Regulations section 1.960-1(c) (1).
+To calculate the foreign taxes deemed paid by a partner that's a corporate U.S. shareholder of a CFC held by a partnership, the income, deductions, and taxes of the CFC must be assigned to separate categories of income and then to income groups in those separate categories; see Regulations section 1.960-1(c) (1).
 This is completed on Schedule Q (Form 5471), CFC Income by CFC Income Groups.
 The income groups include the subpart F income group, the tested income group, and the residual income group.
 Each single item of foreign base company income as defined in Regulations section 1.954-1(c)(1)(iii) is a separate subpart F income group; see Regulations section 1.960-1(d)(2) (ii)(B).
 The tested income group consists of tested income within a section 904 category; see Regulations section 1.960-1(d)(2)(ii) (C).
 The residual income group consists of any income not in the other income groups or in a PTEP group; see Regulations section 1.960-1(d)(2)(ii)(D).
 See Regulations section 1.960-3(c) (3) with respect to the PTEP groups.
-The PTEP groups aren't reported on this Schedule K-3, Part VIII.
+The PTEP groups aren't reported in this Schedule K-3, Part VIII.

 A partner claiming a deemed paid credit with respect to an inclusion under section 951 will use Schedule K-3, Part VIII, to complete Form 1118, Schedule C; see section 960(a).
-The partner will use column (ii) (the share of net income in each subpart F income group of the CFC) to report in Form 1118, Schedule C, column 8(a).
-The partner will use column (iii) (the total net income in the subpart F income groups of the CFC) to report in Form 1118, Schedule C, column 6.
-The partner will use column (iv) (the total current year taxes by subpart F income groups of the CFC) to report in Form 1118, Schedule C, column 7.
+The partner will use column (ii) to report in Form 1118, Schedule C, column 8(a).
+The partner will use column (iii) to report in Form 1118, Schedule C, column 6.
+The partner will use column (iv) to report in Form 1118, Schedule C, column 7.
 The partner must also complete Form 1118, Schedule C, column 5, with information from Schedule K-3, Part VIII.

 Note.
-The amount entered in Form 1118, Schedule C, column 8(a), won't equal the share of the net income in the subpart F income group if there is a qualified deficit.
+The amount entered in Form 1118, Schedule C, column 8(a), won't equal the share of the net income in the subpart F income group if there's a qualified deficit.
 See Regulations section 1.960-2(b)(3)(ii).

-Similarly, a partner claiming a deemed paid credit with respect to an inclusion under section 951A will report Schedule K-3, Part VIII, on Form 1118, Schedule D; see section

-960(d).
-The partner will use column (ii) (the partner's share of the foreign corporation's net income by tested income group) to report in Form 1118, Schedule D, column 5.
-The partner will use column (iii) (the foreign corporation's total net income by tested income group) to report in Form 1118, Schedule D, column 6.
-The partner will use column (iv) (the foreign corporation's current year tested foreign taxes for which credit is allowed by tested income groups) to report in Form 1118, Schedule D, column 8.
+Similarly, a partner claiming a deemed paid credit with respect to an inclusion under section 951A will use the information reported on Schedule K-3, Part VIII, line 2, to complete Form 1118, Schedule D; see section 960(d).
+The partner will use column (ii) to report in Form 1118, Schedule D, Part I, column 5.
+The partner will use Schedule K-3, Part VIII, line 2, column (iii), to report in Form 1118, Schedule D, Part I, column 6.
+The partner will use Schedule K-3, Part VIII, line 2, column (iv), to report in Form 1118, Schedule D, Part I, column 8.

 Example 7-use Schedule K-3 to claim deemed paid credit.
 In Year 1, USP, a domestic partnership, has two domestic corporate partners with equal interests in the partnership.
 USP wholly owns CFC.
-CFC earns passive category interest income of 100u sourced from Country X and pays a withholding tax of \$20 to a foreign country.
-The code for Country X is X. USP reports the following to each of its partners on Schedule K-3, Part VIII.
+CFC's reference ID number is 1234.
+CFC earns passive category interest income of 100u sourced from Country X and pays a withholding tax of \$20 to Country X. The code for Country X is X. USP reports the following to each of its partners in Schedule K-3, Part VIII.